Costs assessment appeals

 [5-0510] Scope

-[5-0520] Summary of the appeal provisions
+[5-0520] Summary of the appeal provisions and applicable legislation

 LPA04

-Under LPA04, there is an appeal as of right from a decision of a costs assessor (and a review panel) as to a matter of law, to the District Court: LPA04 s 384.
-There is also an appeal by leave against the determination of the application by a costs assessor (including a review panel) (LPA04 s 385), which lies, in the case of a practitioner/client assessment, to the District Court (LPA04 s 385(1)), and in the case of a party/party assessment, to the court or tribunal that made the costs order: LPA04 s 385(2).
+Under LPA04, there is an appeal as of right from a decision of a costs assessor (and a review panel), as to a matter of law, to the District Court: LPA04 s 384.
+There is also an appeal by leave against the determination of the application by a costs assessor (including a review panel) (LPA04 s 385) which lies, in the case of a practitioner/client assessment, to the District Court (LPA04 s 385(1)) and, in the case of a party/party assessment, to the court or tribunal that made the costs order: LPA04 s 385(2).
 If leave is granted, the appeal is a hearing de novo: LPA04 s 385(4).

 LPULAA from 1 July 2015

 Under LPULAA, as originally applicable,3 there is an appeal as of right from a decision of a review panel as to a matter of law, to the District Court.
 There is also an appeal by leave from the decision of a review panel generally, to the District Court.
 If leave is granted, the appeal is by way of rehearing, with fresh evidence or evidence in addition to or in substitution for the evidence before the review panel or costs assessor being permissible with the leave of the court.
-The significant changes from the LPA04 arrangements are, first, that there is no longer a direct appeal to the District Court from a first instance assessor, but only from a review panel, so that parties are required to exhaust their review rights before appealing to a court; and secondly, that the appeal is now by way of rehearing, and not de novo.
+The significant changes from the LPA04 arrangements are, first, that there is no longer a direct appeal to the District Court from a first instance assessor, but only from a review panel, so that parties are required to exhaust their review rights before appealing to a court; and, secondly, that the appeal is now by way of rehearing, and not de novo.

 The initial LPULAA arrangements apply to “uniform law” (formerly practitioner/client) assessments and appeals where the client first instructed the law practice on or after 1 July 2015 (Legal Profession Uniform Law 2014, Sch 4, cl 18), and to “ordered costs” (formerly known as party/party costs) assessments and appeals where the proceedings to which the costs relate were commenced on or after 1 July 2015: Legal Profession Uniform Law Application Regulation 2015, reg 59.